shwetangigode/Customer-Management-Service/README.md

 # Customer Management Service

 The Customer Management Service is a robust REST API designed for efficiently managing customer objects and contract types within a PostgreSQL database.
-It is built on the Spring Boot framework, incorporating various modern technologies and practices to ensure reliable and scalable customer and contract-type management.
+It is built on the Spring Boot framework.

 ## Project Structure